-Most jumbo loans ask for at least a 20% down payment depending on the bank or lender.
+Most jumbo loans ask for at least a 20% down payment depending on the bank, broker, or lender.
 If you consider a home listed in Austin for $1.5 million, a 20% down payment equals $300,000.
-There are even jumbo lenders who ask for a down payment of 30% or even more depending on how the loan amount is.
+There are even jumbo lenders who ask for a down payment of 25% or even more depending on how the loan amount.

 When buyers make a down payment on a home that amount is their initial equity but is not necessarily very liquid.
 When a down payment is made the only way to turn that equity into cash is through a sale or an equity loan.
-This is why many who buy and finance a higher end home in Austin and Travis County often elect to hold onto their liquid assets as much as possible and leverage today’s low mortgage rates with two mortgages loans.
+This is why many buyers who finance a high-end home in Austin often elect to hold onto their liquid assets as much as possible and leverage today’s low mortgage rates with two mortgage loans.

 Such a scenario will ask the borrowers to occupy the property being financed.
-If the buyers want to buy an investment rental home, the 80-15-5 program may not be an option as this is only available for primary homes.
+If the buyers want to buy an investment rental home, the 80-15-5 program may not be an option as this is only available for primary or second homes.
 Minimum credit scores apply as well with lenders asking for a minimum credit score of 700.
 Learn more about all the Jumbo Purchase guidelines here.

-There are more options that you might imagine when seeking jumbo financing and there can be more competitive programs than you might think.
+There are more options than you might imagine when seeking jumbo financing and there can be more competitive programs than you might think.
 If you’re buying a luxury home, you should first talk numbers with us.

 We are happy to serve home buyers throughout Texas.
 Please connect with us 7 days a week at 800-962-0677 – or just submit the Quick Contact Form found on this page for rapid service.